ni/nimble/packages/nimble-components/src/toggle-button-group/specs/README.md

 ### Accessibility

-The control itself will not be focusable.
-Instead, keyboard focus will go to the first button in the group when you tab to the control.
+The component itself will not be focusable.
+Instead, keyboard focus will go to the first button in the group when you tab to the component.

-The control will support using the `Enter` and `Space` keys to change the button selection for each of the child buttons.
+The component will support using the `Enter` and `Space` keys to change the button selection for each of the child buttons.
 Enter and Space are already supported by the `nimble-toggle-button`, but the toggle button group will need logic to enforce `multiple` and `requires-selection` and to send the `selection-changed` event when the keyboard interactions are used.

-The toggle button group will have an ARIA role of `group`, similar to the radio group component.
+The toggle button group will have an ARIA role of `group`, similar to the React MUI and Angular Material implementations of their button group controls.

 When the toggle button group is disabled, it will set `aria-disabled` on all child buttons.
 If a single toggle button is disabled within the group, tabbing will skip that button.

 ### Mobile

-The client may choose `flex` attributes to control the sizing and wrapping behavior of the button group, and should consider mobile behavior when choosing that behavior.
-The control itself does not have any mobile consideration.
+The client may choose `flex` attributes to component the sizing and wrapping behavior of the button group, and should consider mobile behavior when choosing that behavior.
+The component itself does not have any mobile consideration.

 ### Globalization